 |Drug Analyst||INR 3,73,000|

 Though qualifying for NEET has been mandatory to pursue a wide range of Medical Science courses both in India and abroad, you don’t need NEET scores to study BSc Forensic Science.

 To pursue BSc in Forensic Science, you must have passed 10+2 with either medical or nonmedical streams.
 The combinations have been explained below.

 1. PCMB [Phsyics Chemistry, Maths, and Biology]2.
 PCB [Physics, Chemistry, and Biology]

-As discussed, there are a wide range of universities around the globe which offer BSc Forensic Science degree.
+As discussed, there is a wide range of universities around the globe that offer BSc Forensic Science degrees.
 It can thus become confusing to choose one.
-Reach out to our experts at Leverage Edu who will help you in shortlisting the most suitable university and will also provide assistance in completing admission process and writing an SOP!
+Reach out to our experts at Study Abroad who will help you in shortlisting the most suitable university and will also provide assistance in completing the admission process and writing an SOP!